SmartMedia: Use

+Properties

+Capacity

 SmartMedia cards larger than 128 MB were never released, although there were rumors of a 256 MB card being planned.
 Technical specifications for the memory size were released, and the 256 MB cards were even advertised in some places.
 Some older devices cannot support cards larger than 16 or sometimes 32 MB without a firmware update, if at all.

+Voltages

 SmartMedia cards came in two formats – 5 V and the more modern 3.3 V (sometimes marked 3 V) – named for their main supply voltages.
 The packaging was nearly identical, except for the reversed placement of the notched corner.
 Many older SmartMedia devices only support 5 V SmartMedia cards, whereas many newer devices only support 3.3 V cards.
 In order to protect 3.3 V cards from being damaged in 5 V-only devices, the card reader should have some mechanical provision (such as detecting the type of notch) to disallow insertion of an unsupported type of card.
 Some low-cost 5 V-only card readers do not operate this way, and inserting a 3.3 V card into such a 5 V-only reader will result in permanent damage to the card.
 Dual-voltage card readers are highly recommended.

+Variant formats

 There is an oversized xD-to-SmartMedia adapter that allows xD cards to use a SmartMedia port, but it does not fit entirely inside a SmartMedia slot.
 There is a limit on the capacity of the xD card when used in such adapters (sometimes 128 MB or 256 MB), and the device is subject to the restrictions of the SmartMedia reader as well.
+It has since been known from reverse engineering that an xD card is essentially a downsized SmartMedia card.